 Minnesota RETAIN also assists workers that cannot be accommodated in their regular job.
-They may have the option of working with an Employer Outreach Specialist at Workforce Development, Inc. who might be able to create an individualized employment plan for the worker.
+They may have the option of working with an Career Navigator who might be able to create an individualized employment plan for the worker.

 MN RETAIN is a collaboration among and between the following organizations:

 - Mayo Clinic